Brisket Cooked Overnight using a Traeger Pellet Smoker

 - Check your temp – Your brisket should be around 140 to 150 degrees but as is with any barbecue your temps will vary.

-- Raise your smoker temp to 250 degrees until your brisket hits 160 degrees.
+- Raise your smoker temp to 225 degrees until your brisket hits 170 degrees and the bark looks nice and dark.

-- Wrap your brisket – when your brisket hits 160 degrees pull your brisket off the smoker and wrap it in either heavy duty aluminum foil or butcher paper.
-Here’s a video from Aaron Franklin about wrapping your brisket.
+- Wrap your brisket – when your brisket hits 170 degrees pull your brisket off the smoker and wrap it in pink butcher paper.

 - Continue cooking your brisket – at 250 degrees continue to cook your brisket until it hits 200 degrees.